aconetwork/Website/content/posts/2025/08-bcu.en.md

   - `Show uninstallers in groups` Uninstallers will be grouped by the first character of the uninstaller title.
   - `Select using checkboxes` If you want to uninstall multiple programs at once, but I prefer checked it off to do one at a time.
-  - `Highlight certified uninstallers` Higlight uninstallers certified by relevant authoroties.
+  - `Highlight certified uninstallers` Highlight uninstallers certified by relevant authorities.

   {{< figure align=center src="/images/bcu/bcuen_-_welcome_settings_-_2_-_list_view_-_continue_btn.jpeg" >}}